Sacral and Throat Chakras

 Grounding through a Root Chakra Poem

 This poem is about the root of your energetic system in your body.
-It connects you to the earth, the ground, and stabilizes your human energetic being.
+The root connects you to the earth, the ground, and stabilizes your human energetic being.
 This is the Root chakra and it corresponds to the color Red, like the red clay of the earth.

 I am here.